emaicus/Rangers-and-Ruffians/new_site/pages/GENERATED/Tome_of_the_Ancients.md

 * __Shrink:__ _(Cost: 2, Charisma Cost: 14)_ Shrink an object or entity to a desired size.
 Unwilling entities can attempt a saving throw every turn.
 Shrunk enemies must add -3 to all strength checks, and loose 10 feet of movement.
 Concentration.
 * __Strange Tongue:__ _(Cost: 2, Charisma Cost: 10)_ You and your party speak in a tongue only you can understand.
 Concentration.
 * __Telepathic communication:__ _(Cost: 2, Charisma Cost: 10)_ Create a ward on an entity to allow you to communicate with them via thought.
 Works up to 1/2 mile.
 Lasts 6 hours.
-* __Summon Greater Familiar:__ _(Cost: 0, Charisma Cost: 8)_ Summon a moderately sized familiar with 20 health.
-The familiar obeys your every command, and can attack for 1d8 damage.
-If a familiar dies, it cannot be resummoned until the next day.

 __Tier 3:__
 * __Pocket Dimension:__ _(Cost: 2, Charisma Cost: 15)_ Create a door into your own, private pocket dimension.
 The dimension is 30x30x30 feet, and persists over time.
 Once you are in the pocket dimension, you can always exit.
 For every 10 minutes you are in the pocket dimension, Make a D8 inner fire saving throw.
 If you fail, you are ejected from the pocket dimension.
-* __Fuse into Familiar:__ _(Cost: 2, Charisma Cost: 14)_ Touch your familiar to fuse with it.
-Lasts for up to 10 minutes, before you reappear where your familiar stands.
 * __Gateway:__ _(Cost: 2, Charisma Cost: 15)_ Create a doorway from one location to another within 300 feet.
 Both ends must be in view for the spell to be cast.
 Concentration.
 * __Mind Blast:__ _(Cost: 2, Charisma Cost: 14)_ Fire a blast of psychic energy at an enemy.
 Do 3d6 damage and grapple them if you roll above a 10.
 They can attempt an inner fire saving throw against your spell power each turn at a cost of 1d6 health if they fail.
 Concentration.
 * __Polymorph:__ _(Cost: 3, Charisma Cost: 15)_ Transform an entity into a medium or small creature of your choice if they fail an inner fire saving throw against your spell power.
 They can attempt a saving throw every turn thereafter.

 __Tier 4:__
-* __Blink to Familiar:__ _(Cost: 3, Charisma Cost: 16)_ Instantly teleport to your familiar.
 * __Fly:__ _(Cost: 2, Charisma Cost: 14)_ Allow yourself or another entity to fly.
 Concentration.
 * __Illusory Terrain:__ _(Cost: 2, Charisma Cost: 12)_ Make 100x100 yards of terrain look any way you choose.
 * __Lift:__ _(Cost: 2, Charisma Cost: 16)_ Force up to four entities to make dexterity saving throws against your spell power.
 For each success, lift the entity into the air with your magic and hurl them.
 Impacts cause 2d12 damage.